-Playa del Carmen is filled with great restaurants.
+Playa del Carmen has great restaurants.
 But my favorite meal isn’t Italian, seafood, or even tacos (gasp!).
-My favorite meal is breakfast, and luckily Playa del Carmen has many great breakfast spots to choose from.
+My favorite meal is breakfast, and so I have created a list of places with the best breakfast in Playa del Carmen.
 If you have never had Chilaquiles, then you must try this traditional Mexican dish.
 Or you can find things like huevos rancheros, huevos motuleños, or huevos divorciados (2 eggs on tortillas – one covered in red salsa and the other in green salsa).
 But with visitors and expats from all over the world, you can find many types of breakfast options.

-These are some of the best breakfast restaurants in Playa del Carmen that are more centered around the main tourist areas, with some a bit further out
+This is where you can find a great breakfast in Playa del Carmen near the main tourist areas, with some a bit further out.

 La Cueva del Chango (Top Pick)

-La Cueva del Chango is my top pick for something in the main tourist area that gives you a taste of Mexican cuisine.
-It is on the perhaps the prettiest street in Playa and tucked away in the trees.
+La Cueva del Chango is my top pick for best breakfast in Playa del Carmen’s main tourist area that gives you a taste of Mexican cuisine.
+It is located on the prettiest street in Playa del Carmen (Calle 38) and tucked away in the trees.
 Most tables are outside in the courtyard, but they have some that are covered in case of rain.
-Try the one of the several varieties of chilaquiles: fried tortillas made with different chiles and red or green sauce, molletes (traditional open faced sandwich with fried beans, and cheese), huevos rancheros, or huevos Motuleños (fried eggs with peas, ham, and tomato sauce).
+Try the one of the several varieties of chilaquiles: fried tortillas made with different chiles and red or green sauce, molletes (traditional open-faced sandwich with fried beans, and cheese), huevos rancheros, or huevos Motuleños (fried eggs with peas, ham, and tomato sauce).

 I also recommend their sister restaurant Amate 38, right across the street.